top of page

 ABOUTSAM

 Samantha Baines is a multi award-winning comedian, actress, broadcaster and a bestselling author.
-A deaf activist and hearing aid wearer, Samantha is the author of two children's books with deaf protagonists; the award-winning Harriet Versus the Galaxy (which she also voices on Audible) and Bloomsbury Education book The Night the Moon Went Out as well as new bestselling non-fiction book Living With Hearing Loss and Deafness: a guide to owning it and loving it.
+She presents on The One Show, BBC Morning Live, Rip Off Britain and BBC Radio London.
+A deaf activist and hearing aid wearer, Samantha is ambassador for the Royal National Institute for Deaf people and the author of two children's books with deaf protagonists; the award-winning Harriet Versus the Galaxy (which she also voices on Audible) and Bloomsbury Education book The Night the Moon Went Out as well as new bestselling non-fiction book Living With Hearing Loss and Deafness: a guide to owning it and loving it.

-Samantha likes to keep busy and you may have seen her keeping busy in acting roles in Netflix’s The Crown, Call the Midwife, Silent Witness or Magic Mike Live (directed by Channing Tatum) or personal appearances on ITV's Loose Women, Sky News and Andrew Neil's This Week.
-After seven years of stand-up comedy, two sell out Edinburgh Fringe runs and a UK tour, Samantha has proved her comedy chops but these days sticks to being funny on social media, speaking events, radio and in her books (due to her sound sensitivity).
+Samantha likes to keep busy and you may have seen her keeping busy in acting roles in Netflix’s The Crown, Romesh Ranganathan's sitcom Avoidance, Alan Carr's comedy Changing Ends, Call the Midwife, Silent Witness or Magic Mike Live (directed by Channing Tatum).
+Her extensive acting CV led to her becoming a BAFTA member, as well as being part of the judging panel for the National Television Awards.
+Her personal appearances include ITV's Loose Women, Sky News, ITV News and Andrew Neil's This Week.
+After seven years of stand-up comedy, two sell out Edinburgh Fringe runs and a UK tour, Samantha has proved her comedy chops but these days sticks to being funny on TV, social media, speaking events, radio and in her books (due to her sound sensitivity).

-If you don't like watching things, you may have heard her keeping busy presenting on BBC Radio London, BBC Radio Kent, Virgin Radio, hosting Q and A's at the BFI.
+If you don't like watching things, you may have heard her keeping busy presenting on BBC television, BBC Radio London, BBC Radio Kent, Virgin Radio, hosting Q and A's at the BFI and BAFTA.
 She also hosts her multi-award nominated, smash-hit podcast The Divorce Social, which has been featured in international publications as well as being a 'Times Podcast of the Week' and a No.1 relationship podcast on itunes.
-The podcast recently won the bronze award for Best Sex and Relationship podcast at the British Podcast Awards 2022.
+The podcast recently won awards at the International Women's Podcast Awards, the British Podcast Awards (bronze) and has had ten award nominations.
+Her new daily family podcast Silly News with Samantha Baines is already hitting headlines.

 Samantha is also founder and director of successful social media marketing company Penguin in the Room, which she set up after she left drama school.
 Penguin in the Room have managed social media output for the likes of Susan Calman, The Guilty Feminist, Helen George, Lucy Porter and Ruby Wax's charity Frazzled Cafe and employ a team of creative freelancers who work for the company to support their other artistic endeavours.